Published: February 2020 | Updated: October 2022

 To start with, make sure you feed your cat the right food.
 Don’t give your cat dairy no matter how much they beg.
 Cats love the taste of milk and yogurt, but most adult cats don’t have the right enzymes (lactase) in their stomach to digest dairy.
 I’ve got help for that too.

-Also, if you are going to change your cat’s food, don’t do it all at once.
-Maybe mix it together so it happens gradual.
-This will help the shock of new food.
+Also, if you are going to change your cat’s diet, do not do it all at once.
+Mix it together so the change happens gradually.
+This will help decrease digestive shock from feeding new food.

 All of these suggestions are to make sure your cats stay healthy from the inside out.